John Cartwright (political reformer): Legacy

-In 1835, a monument to him was erected in the churchyard, paid for by public subscription.
-It is a Grade II listed building and was on the English Heritage Heritage at Risk Register due to its dangerous condition.
-However the monument has since been removed from the register after being restored in 2019, as a result of a £79,000 grant from Historic England.

-In 1831, a monument from a design by Macdowell was erected to him in Bloomsbury, London, where he had lived.
-Burton Crescent, the original name of the street, was later renamed Cartwright Gardens in his honour.
-His statue faces a student hall of residence and backs onto tennis courts and a terrace of houses, most of which serve as small hotels.

-Captain George Vancouver named Cartwright Sound - on the west coast of Graham Island in Haida Gwaii, British Columbia, Canada - in his honour in relation to his Royal Navy service under Admiral Howe.
+In 1793 Captain George Vancouver named Cartwright Sound - on the west coast of Graham Island in Haida Gwaii (Queen Charlotte Islands), British Columbia, Canada - in his honour in relation to his Royal Navy service under Admiral Howe.

 The Life and Correspondence of Major Cartwright, edited by his niece Frances Dorothy Cartwright, was published in 1826.
+An uncritical account, it had no competitors until 1972.

+In 1831, a monument with a statue by sculptor George Clarke was erected to him in Bloomsbury, London, where he had lived.
+Burton Crescent, the original name of the street, was in 1908 renamed Cartwright Gardens in his honour.
+The statue is Grade II listed.

+In 1835, a monument to him was erected in St Mary's churchyard, Finchley, paid for by public subscription.
+It is also Grade II listed. and was on the English Heritage Heritage at Risk Register due to its dangerous condition.
+The monument was removed from the register after being restored in 2019, as a result of a £79,000 grant from Historic England.

 John Cartwright House, built in 1976 on the Mansford Estate in Bethnal Green, was named in his honour.
-The estate was built by Tower Hamlets Council and a number of the blocks were named after social and political reformers.
-In 2006, the Estate transferred to Tower Hamlets Community Housing, a local housing association.
+The housing estate was built by Tower Hamlets Council and a number of the blocks were named after social and political reformers.
+In 2006, the estate transferred to Tower Hamlets Community Housing, a local housing association.